-Tāmaki Makaurau Auckland is an urban oasis.
+Tāmaki Makaurau Auckland is a multi-cultural urban oasis of food, music, arts and culture.
 It’s where sparkling waters and lush landscapes meet city sophistication.

 World-class shopping and phenomenal dining are never too far from harbours, islands, native bush and black-sand beaches.
-Go sky diving or whale watching, hike an ancient volcanic cone, sip local award-winning wine, or star gaze from the International Dark Sky Sanctuary of Great Barrier Island.
+Go skydiving or whale watching, hike an ancient volcanic cone, taste local award-winning wine, or stargaze from the International Dark Sky Sanctuary of remote Great Barrier Island(opens in new window).

 You’re never far from the sea in Auckland.
 Bring your board to one of the black-sand surf beaches on the wild west coast – Karekare, Piha, Te Henga (Bethells), Muriwai and more.
 Head north to the expansive golden sands and clear waters of Tāwharanui and Pakiri.
-Closer to the city centre, visit Mission Bay, Kohimarama or St Heliers, just a 15-minute drive from downtown Auckland.
-Enjoy a stroll along the promenade, hire a kayak or stand up paddleboard, or tuck into fresh fish and chips.
+Closer to the city centre, and just a 15-minute drive from downtown Auckland, visit Mission Bay, Kohimarama or St Heliers.
+Enjoy a stroll along the promenade, hire a kayak or stand up paddleboard, and refuel with some fresh fish and chips by the seaside.

 Explore Auckland’s magnificent Hauraki Gulf and its beautiful islands.
 The jewel of the gulf is Waiheke Island, a haven of vineyards, olive groves, beaches and fine dining, just a 40-minute ferry ride from downtown Auckland.

 For an exciting day trip, discover the history and sandy coves of Rotoroa Island, explore the open wildlife sanctuary of Tiritiri Matangi Island or climb the volcanic cone of Rangitoto Island for incredible views from the summit.
-If you have a little more time, travel by light plane to Great Barrier Island, renowned for its rugged beauty and unspoilt wilderness.
+If you have a few more days, travel by light plane or ferry to remote Great Barrier Island, famous for its rugged beauty and unspoilt wilderness.